 If prompted, enter your UML email credentials.
 If you still have trouble, clear the cache on your device.
 Email not working?
 Troubleshoot from here.

 A literature review is different from a research paper.
 The purpose of an academic research paper is to express and document an original idea.
-A literature review can be part of the process of writing a research paper or it can also be a stand-a-lone project, however it it's goal is not to illustrate and original thesis.
+A literature review can be part of the process of writing a research paper or it can also be a stand-a-lone project, however the goal is not to illustrate an original thesis.

 There are a number of differing descriptions of the purpose of a literature review.
 Primarily it is a tool for